 Who is this course for?

-Adults who have been out of education for at least one year and aiming to go on to University to study for a Degree or equivalent.
+Students aged 19+ who have been out of education for at least one year post 18 study and aiming to go on to university to study for a Degree or equivalent in a range of professions such as journalism, sociology, social worker, psychologist, teacher.

 -